alexhernandezgarcia/alexhernandezgarcia.github.io/resources/tutorial-git-pages.md

 ## Branching

 Branches are a really important concept in Git.
 Branches allow us to keep the development of a project well organised, especially if more than one person is working on it.
 Every branch can be seen as path in which the project is developing.
 For example, one person may be working on the content of a website and would create a branch `content` for that; and another person may be working on changing the background colour and work on branch `background`.
 It is possible that some branches end up dead, not being useful for the project, and that's fine as long as they live indeed in separate branches.
-Usually, there is a branch to rule them all and it is typically called `master`.
-In GitHub pages, for instance, what we see online in the URL is the version of the branch `master`.
-At any point, the code in one development branch can be _merged_ into `master`.
+Usually, there is a branch to rule them all and it is typically called `main`.
+In GitHub pages, for instance, what we see online in the URL is the version of the branch `main`.
+At any point, the code in one development branch can be _merged_ into `main`.

 [Learning git branching](https://learngitbranching.js.org/) is an interactive online tool for learning about branching and practising the concepts.